FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 **_SPAT Revolution_ lets you explore some of the most advanced panning algorithms for surround, immersive 3D or ad-hoc sound systems.**

-In _SPAT Revolution_, you will be able to explore some of the best panning algorithms for multispeakers setups.
+In _SPAT Revolution_, you will be able to explore some of the best panning algorithms for multi-speakers setups.
 You can apply them in realtime and identify their characteristic differences by ear.
 Trying them out in realtime on a setup will help you select the panning algorithm that is best suited for your particular project and material.

 Although there are technical aspects to be interested in and aware of, you are still invited to be creative and use your ears when deciding which are the right panning types for your project and intended audience.

-> ★ Try using more than one Spat Room to use different panning algorithms for sound material that has different sonic qualities (Ultimated only).
+> ★ Try using more than one _SPAT Revolution_ _Virtual Room_ to use different panning algorithms for sound material that has different sonic qualities (**Ultimate** license only).

 > Some academic papers about some following panning laws could be found here [on the online _SPAT Revolution_ knowledge base](https://www.flux.audio/knowledge-base/panning-types/).